2020 NFL season: Regular season

 The NFL suspended its international games for the season due to travel restrictions imposed because of the pandemic; the league had previously announced that Jacksonville would host two games at Wembley Stadium in London, Atlanta and Miami would each host a game at Tottenham Hotspur Stadium in London, and Arizona would host a game at Estadio Azteca in Mexico City.
 These games were moved back to the teams' respective home stadiums.

 Using contingencies similar to those built into the 2011 schedule in the event that season's lockout lasted into September, the 2020 schedule allowed for the possibility that the season could be delayed and shortened in the event that conditions were unsafe to begin play as scheduled.
 Every game in Week 2 featured teams that share the same bye week later in the season, which would have allowed these games to be made up on the teams' original byes.
 Weeks 3 and 4 were set up so that there were no divisional games and that every team at home in Week 3 was away in Week 4 and vice versa.
 This would have allowed the NFL to cancel these two weeks without eliminating any divisional games and keeping each team's home and away games balanced.
-These scheduling changes, along with eliminating the week off before the Super Bowl and moving the Super Bowl back three weeks, would have allowed the NFL to play a 14-game schedule beginning October 29 while still playing the Super Bowl in February.
+These scheduling changes, along with eliminating the week off before the Super Bowl and moving the Super Bowl back three weeks, would have allowed the NFL to play a 14-game schedule beginning October 29 while still playing the Super Bowl in February, allowing as many as the first seven weeks of the season to be lost if needed without having to redo the schedule (moving week 2 games into the bye weeks, canceling weeks 3 and 4, and moving weeks 1, 5, 6, and 7 to the end of the season, while postponing the start of the playoffs four weeks, and moving the Super Bowl back three weeks and having no week off between the conference championship games and Super Bowl).